 When I am not in my office, I can most often be found at the beach or playing basketball.

-More Information: Much more information, including my publications, teaching experience, and wellbeing links page can be found on my personal (regularly updated) website.
+For more information, including publications, teaching experience, and wellbeing links, please see his personal website website.

 Robin Aldridge Sutton

 Thesis Title: 'Experimental Philosophy on the Compatibility of Free Will and Determinism'.
 Supervisor: Ken Perszyk